k0sproject/k0s/CONTRIBUTING.md

 * All content residing under the "docs/" directory of this repository is licensed under "Creative Commons Attribution Share Alike 4.0 International" (CC-BY-SA-4.0).
 See docs/LICENCE for details.
 * Content outside of the above mentioned directories or restrictions above is available under the "Apache License 2.0".

+## Community
+Some of you might have noticed we have official community blog hosted on [Medium](https://medium.com/k0sproject).
+If you are not yet following us, we'd like to invite you to do so now!
+Make sure to [follow us on Twitter](https://twitter.com/k0sproject) as well 😊 We have also agreed to share Slack with Lens IDE team.
+They are close friends of the k0s crew, and many of the Kubernetes users are using Lens anyway, so it felt very natural for us to share their Slack.

+You’ll find us on dedicated k0s channel.
+Please [join the k0s Slack channel](https://join.slack.com/t/k8slens/shared_invite/enQtOTc5NjAyNjYyOTk4LWU1NDQ0ZGFkOWJkNTRhYTc2YjVmZDdkM2FkNGM5MjhiYTRhMDU2NDQ1MzIyMDA4ZGZlNmExOTc0N2JmY2M3ZGI) to hear the latest news, discussions and provide your feedback!